What is Ifs therapy?

 The impact of these memories are the stories of your parts.

-IFS gives your parts a stage to share and spotlight the effect that the traumatic experiences had on them and how they’ve had to survive.
+IFS gives your parts a stage to share and spotlight the effects that experiences have had on them and how they’ve had to survive since then.

 As a witness to their experience, you will gain a better understanding of why they manifest in the way they do and with that clarity, you can help your burdened parts release the pain of the stories that they hold.